Lookahead-Based Labeling for Learning an Improved ADP Policy

 Generating the Supervised Target Variable take_current_trip from Historical Data

 In the baseline simulation (Chapter 4) we used a myopic random policy that always accepts the first qualifying trip drawn from the candidate set \(\mathcal{C}_t^n\).
-That policy gave us the reference hourly wage of approximately $42.17 (95% CI from bootstrap).
+That policy gave us the reference hourly wage of approximately $55.09.

 To improve the policy we need a data-driven Policy Function Approximation (PFA).
 The first indispensable step is to create a high-quality supervised training set that approximates the optimal short-horizon decision \(x_t^*\).